 The State of Rhode Island and our partner Deloitte continue to utilize a Technical and Security Change management process with mature governance that includes; technical review, pre-deployment testing, approval, execution and validation by the State.
 This process is an important part of ensuring the ongoing quality of the work to keep up with our technical and operational maintenance of the UHIP system.
-In general, we follow a monthly patching process for Windows Servers, and quarterly patching process for LINUX servers, a quarterly patching calendar that provides 3 to 4 opportunities to patch our 3rd party components annually.
+In general, we follow a monthly patching process for Windows Servers, and quarterly patching process for LINUX servers, a quarterly patching process for Oracle that does not coincide with the LINUX patching.
+We also have a 3rd party patching calendar that provides 3 to 4 opportunities to patch our 3rd party components annually.
 We are working on our Wave 3 and Wave 4 plans to continue our major revision upgrade to our LINUX servers.
 Wave 3 is being worked from July of 2018 to be implemented in September of 2018.
 Wave 4 will be worked from October of 2018 to February of 2019.